 The first GST commandment is that you cannot charge GST if you are not registered.

-Yes, an e-way bill can be revoked if the products are not transported or are not transported in accordance with the information provided in the e-way bill.
+Yes, you can revoke the e-way bill if you do not transport the products or if you transport them differently from the information provided in the e-way bill.

 A person in charge of the conveyance is needed to carry an e-way bill.